duvbarrett/duvbarrett/README.md

 ### Welcome 👾
-I’m a full-stack developer student who has recently graduated from Devmountain bootcamp.
+I’m a full-stack developer specializing in React, Javascript, NodeJs and PostgreSQL who has recently graduated from Devmountain bootcamp.
 I am looking to continue to build on my skills and to turn freelancing into a full-time career and I am always open to work.
 I chose to do full stack web dev because being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.